 Unofficial evaluations (Degree/Program Evaluations) are available at any time, according to the guidelines listed above.

 I received a letter stating that I’m ineligible to participate in the upcoming commencement ceremony.
 If I planned to participate in a future commencement ceremony, will I need to reapply?

 Students are only required to apply for graduation once.
 Upon applying for graduation, you will be considered for each subsequent Commencement Ceremony, and will receive notification each time regarding your eligibility.
 You are only able to participate in commencement when notified by the Office of the Registrar that you are eligible.

 Can I participate in Commencement if I only have a few units left to complete my degree requirements?

 In order to be cleared to participate in Commencement, you must be registered in all of your final courses, and these courses must correspond to a term or semester that will be complete prior to the date of commencement.
 For example, if you wish to participate in Spring commencement, you must be registered in Spring courses only – early summer registrations will not be considered for eligibility.
-If you are registered for your final courses at a transfer institution, you must submit proof of enrollment to the Office of the Registrar.
+If you are registered for your final courses at a transfer institution, you must submit proof of enrollment to the Office of Academic Advising.